 And of course, for those who can read Italian, or just know how to navigate Google Translate, even broader vistas open up.
 In this virtual age, you can read countless Italian language food blogs, subscribe to the original language version of La cucina italiana and other food journals and e-cookbooks, as well as recipe sites such as Cucinare Meglio.
 But for those who want to take the plunge into Italian language sources, do bear in mind two things: First, you will need to have mastered the basics of Italian cooking techniques; Italian language recipes assume the reader is Italian who learned the basics at their mother’s knee, so they are often lack detailed instructions or measurements.
 And, second, when looking at the blogs, do remember that Italian food bloggers are like foodies everywhere; they do like to innovate culinarily with new and foreign cooking techniques, and present their own inventions, so make sure you read their posts carefully.
 They will usually tell you if the dish they are presenting is a traditional one or one of their own invention.
 And food magazines like La cucina italiana are also apt to present new dishes meant to make life interesting for their Italian readers who already know the classics by heart.

 |Lasciate ogni speranza, voi ch’entrate!|

-In the third and final post in this series, I will cover how to make authentic Italian food at home, even if you don’t live in Italy…
+Having gone over how to tell fake Italian food when you come across it, in the next and final post in this series, I will cover how to make authentic Italian food at home, even if you don’t live in Italy…